-Pelosi pushes new virus aid deal as GOP resists big spending
+Pelosi pushes new virus package as GOP resists big spending

 Trump said any new package must have a payroll-tax holiday.

-In the Senate, McConnell has loaded up the schedule with consideration of Trump’s nominees, including a hearing underway Tuesday on John Ratcliffe, the Texas Republican congressman who is Trump’s choice to lead the Office of the Director of National Intelligence.
+In the Senate, McConnell has loaded up the schedule with consideration of Trump’s nominees, including a hearing Tuesday on John Ratcliffe, the Texas Republican congressman who is Trump’s choice to lead the Office of the Director of National Intelligence.

 Associated Press writers Andrew Taylor and Kevin Freking contributed to this report.